Ian Murray (Scottish politician): Shadow Cabinet (2015–2024)

-Cabinet (2024–2025)
+Government (2024–present)

 Following Labour's victory in the 2024 general election, Murray was appointed Secretary of State for Scotland by Prime Minister of the United Kingdom Keir Starmer.
 This mirrors his former position in the shadow cabinet.
-It was revealed that Murray received a £5,200 donation from the Baronet Gordon Dalyell during the 2024 general election.
+It was reported that Murray received a £5,200 donation from Sir Gordon Dalyell during the 2024 general election.

 In 2024, Murray became the first serving Secretary of State to take paternity leave, following the birth of his second child.

-In September 2025, Murray was relieved of his post following a cabinet reshuffle.
-He returned as Minister of State jointly in the Department for Culture, Media and Sport and the Department for Science, Innovation and Technology the following day.
+In September 2025, Murray left the cabinet following a reshuffle.
+He returned to government as Minister of State jointly in the Department for Culture, Media and Sport and the Department for Science, Innovation and Technology.

+In July 2026, he was appointed to the new government as Minister of State at the Department for Digital, Culture, Media and Sport by Andy Burnham.

 Political views

 At the 2014 Scottish independence referendum, Murray campaigned against independence.
-He claimed to have encountered hostility from independence activists and reported that his office premises had been plastered with pro-independence "Yes" stickers, which were immediately removed.
+He said that he encountered hostility from independence activists and reported that his office premises had been plastered with pro-independence "Yes" stickers, which were immediately removed.
 He is a member of the Fabian Society.

 Personal life

-Murray supports Edinburgh-based football team Hearts and was previously chair of the 'Foundation of Hearts', a bid by a fans' group to buy-out the club from administration.
-He stepped down in May 2015 in order to focus on his parliamentary duties, and was replaced by Brian Cormack.
+Murray supports Edinburgh-based football team Hearts and chaired Foundation of Hearts, the supporters' organisation which led the bid to rescue the club from administration.
+He stepped down in May 2015 to focus on his parliamentary duties and was replaced by Brian Cormack.

 On 20 August 2020, Murray's partner Mariam gave birth to a daughter, Zola.
 In January 2025, Murray announced the birth of his second child, Lois.
 Murray was the first serving Secretary of State to take paternity leave.

 Murray was sworn of the Privy Council on 10 July 2024, entitling him to be styled "The Right Honourable" for life.